Daddy & Daughter Dungeons & Dragons

 Daddy: Yes, you, Lisa, heard that, but your character, Glouve, didn't hear that.
 You have to take actions based that.

-Lisa: (looking at her mini and cupping a hand to the side of her mouth) "Hey Glove!
+Lisa: (looking at her mini and cupping a hand to the side of her mouth) "Hey Glouve!
 There's a boulder sneaking up on you!"

 The Family that Games Together...

-One time at church, Lisa's Sunday school teacher asked them to draw a picture of something they like to do with their family.
+One time Lisa's teacher asked the class to draw a picture of something they like to do with their family.
 Lisa's drawing showed a couple of stick figures (one of them was her) kneeling around a large rectangle on the floor.
 (At first, I thought it was a picnic.)
 On top of the rectangle were some smaller stick figures and some strange polygons.
 In a little word balloon coming out of stick-figure-Lisa's mouth were the words "I cast fireball."

 All 3 girls at the mat